-There will be one paper in this class (Due August 1, 2013) worth 15% of your final grade.
+There will be one paper in this class (Due August 5, 2014) worth 15% of your final grade.
 The paper is to be 5-6 pages in length (typed, double spaced, 12 point font, do not exceed 6 pages).
 APA formatting is required.
 In this paper, you will choose a disorder that you are interested in to describe and then choose one treatment for that disorder and discuss in detail.
 The paper should also reflect your own thoughts on or reactions to the use of that treatment for your chosen disorder.
 At least 5 references including empirical journal articles or books are required.
 Internet resources (other than journals) should NOT be used (NO Wikipedia for example).
-More specific details regarding grading and expectations will be discussed in class and posted on Blackboard.
+More specific details regarding grading and expectations will be discussed in class and posted on D2L.
+Assignments if missed can only be made up with Physician/Counselor Statement, otherwise a grade of 0 will be assigned.